Kemp's ridley sea turtle: Conservation

 One mechanism used to protect turtles from fishing nets is the turtle excluder device (TED).
-Because the biggest danger to the population of Kemp's ridley sea turtles is shrimp trawls, the TED is attached to the shrimp trawl.
 It is a grid of bars with an opening at the top or bottom, fitted into the neck of the shrimp trawl.
-It allows small animals to slip through the bars and be caught while larger animals, such as sea turtles, strike the bars and are ejected, thus avoiding possible drowning.
+It works by allowing small animals to slip through bars and get caught, while sea turtles strike the bars and are ejected through an escape hole on either the top or bottom of the device.
+These mechanisms designs are controlled through federal regulations to ensure proper use.
+There are multiple types of TED construction: oval grid, hooped, fixed angle, Super Shooter, Anthony Weedless, and flounder types.
+Each design is adapted to be best suited for certain conditions/uses or vary by complexity of the design.

 In September 2007, Corpus Christi, Texas, wildlife officials found a record of 128 Kemp's ridley sea turtle nests on Texas beaches, including 81 on North Padre Island (Padre Island National Seashore) and four on Mustang Island.
 The figure was exceeded in each of the following 7 years (see graph to 2013, provisional figures for 2014 as at July, 118.).
-Wildlife officials released 10,594 Kemp's ridley hatchlings along the Texas coast that year.
-The turtles are popular in Mexico, as raw material for leather and as food.
+Wildlife officials released 10,594 Kemp's ridley hatchlings along the Texas coast in 2007.
+The turtles are popular in Mexico as raw material for boots and as food.

 In July 2020, five rehabilitated turtles were released back in to Cape Cod with satellite tracking devices to monitor their wellbeing.
 A 2020 rescue mission to save 30 turtles from the freezing seas of Cape Cod was delayed by weather and technical issues, spurring a temporary rescue mission en route between Massachusetts and New Mexico.
 The Tennessee Aquarium offered overnight shelter and care, and the turtles were eventually released to the sea.
+These cold-stunning events may become more common with rising sea temperatures, as juveniles linger in near-shore waters in the American Northeast and are subjected to late-season storms.

+As of June 13th, 2025, 383 Kemp's ridley nests were documented on the Texas coast—breaking the previous record of 353 nests set in 2017 at Padre Island National Seashore.